advocations/skype/Skype/AppSDK/GettingStarted.md

 1. **Copy the contents of the _AppSDKAndroid_ folder into your project**: Copy from your App SDK download folder into the _libs_ folder of your project module.

-2. **Add the Conversation Helper into your project**: This helper code simplfies the code needed for some mainline scenarios.
-Copy it from the _Helpers_ folder in your App SDK download into your app's source folder.
+2. **Add the Conversation Helper into your project (optional)**: The SDK comes with an optional "conversation helper" class that simplifies interaction with the core APIs in mainline scenarios.
+To use it, add SfBConversationHelper.java from the _Helpers_ folder in your App SDK download into your app's source code.

-3. **Update the Conversation Helper package name**: Set it to match your app's own package name.
+3. **Update the Conversation Helper package name**: If using the conversation helper, set it to match your app's own package name.

 4. **Add the SDK libraries to the module Gradle dependencies struct:**
 > Note: Be sure to include the ```compile fileTree(dir: 'libs', include: ['*.jar'])``` statement.